Vehicle Data

 Our Position

-• Prohibits mandating particular brands, tools and equipment
+• Prohibits mandating particular brands, tools and equipment for repairing vehicles

-Read a full summary of the REPAIR Act.
+Read a full summary of the REPAIR Act

 America’s vibrant network of local, independent repair shops plays a critical role in ensuring car and truck owners have options when it comes to repairing their vehicles.

 Hear why independent repair shops are calling on Congress to pass the bipartisan REPAIR Act (H.R.
-906).
+1566/S. 1379).

 What’s happening now